-As per Omnisend omnichannel Statistics, marketers using three or more channels in any one campaign earned a 287% higher purchase rate than those using a single-channel campaign
+As per Omnisend Omnichannel Statistics, marketers using three or more channels in any one campaign earned a 287% higher purchase rate than those using a single-channel campaign

 The first on our list to explore is the relationship between Omnichannel analytics and agent productivity.
 On any average day an agent has to navigate around multiple screens and interfaces to gather necessary data and information.
 They must:

-Omnichannel analytics, smartly captures the desktop activity of an agent like how many times an agent had to move between screens to conclude one interaction, which channel consumes most of the agent’s time etc. With the report of these analyses, an administrator or supervisor can easily plan the workforce for each channel.
+Omnichannel analytics smartly captures the desktop activity of an agent like how many times an agent had to move between screens to conclude one interaction, which channel consumes most of the agent’s time, etc. With the report of these analyses, an administrator or supervisor can easily plan the workforce for each channel.

 For a successful experience delivery, it is not just important for an agent to be prompt but it is equally important to be accurate.
-In a normal scenario a contact centre that is integrated with different agent support tools like knowledge base or chatbot to fetch the information needed by an agent, and has agent assistance features like whisper coaching, call transfer, barge in etc can help promote accuracy of the service delivered.
+In a normal scenario a contact centre that is integrated with different agent support tools like a knowledge base or chatbot to fetch the information needed by an agent, and has agent assistance features like whisper coaching, call transfer, barge in etc can help promote accuracy of the service delivered.
 In the omnichannel world, all this gets backed up by an understanding of context.
-An omnichannel analytics tool can analyse all the interaction of a customer across platform and match that with the historic instances to predict or suggest an agent the course of action that is most accurate in a scenario.
+An omnichannel analytics tool can analyse all the interaction of a customer across platform and match that with the historic instances to predict or suggest to an agent the course of action that is most accurate in a scenario.
 It can also effectively warn an agent if it detects a negative sentiment in the customer.

 Consumers in today’s marketplace are much more tech-aware, sometimes using multiple devices at the same time.
 By employing omnichannel analytics, business can build a detailed picture of the customer journey, bringing them closer to their customers than ever before.
 But none of it is possible without a good customer relationship management (CRM) system.
-A CRM tool can effectively grab and record all the information collected by a customer like - Average satisfaction of a contact, Customer mood after an agent interaction, Customer likes and dislikes, Customer channel preferences, Geographic location information of customer etc. The analysis of this data collected from different channels can help a contact centre administrator to:
+A CRM helpdesk tool can effectively grab and record all the information collected by a customer like - Average satisfaction of a contact, Customer mood after an agent interaction, Customer likes and dislikes, Customer channel preferences, Geographic location information of customer etc. The analysis of this data collected from different channels can help a contact centre administrator to

 It is clear form above that whether the application of Omnichannel analytics is to improve agent productivity and efficiency, or to quickly diagnose customer challenges and move to a higher satisfaction level, businesses should continuously evaluate their investments into data collection, mining, and analysis.
 They should aim to spend less time gathering and storing the data that does not create value instead focus on the data that affects strategic goals like improved operational efficiency and increased customer loyalty.
 By using Omnichannel Contact Center analytics as an input to a solution, rather than just an output, a business can be equipped to truly make improvements across all aspects of the customer journey.